 Yet Gernhard’s private life was crumbling.
 He battled physical and emotional demons that he simply couldn’t overcome, struggling with alcoholism, drug addiction, and an emotionally strained relationship with his overbearing father.
 He filed for his fourth divorce just months before taking his own life in 2008.Through interviews with Gernhard’s musicians, business partners, family members, and ex-wives, Bill DeYoung offers an intimate portrait of man who channeled his considerable talent, ego, and ambition into the success of others.
 A true “record man,” Gernhard did it all.

-Phil Gernhard, Record Man arrives Feb.
-19, 2018 from University Press of Florida.
+Phil Gernhard, Record Man is available now from University Press of Florida.
+Amazon link

 Bill DeYoung is the author of Skyway: The True Story of Tampa Bay’s Signature Bridge and the Man Who Brought It Down.
 Nationally recognized for his music journalism, he was a writer and editor at various Florida and Georgia newspapers for over three decades.